 The next year we moved again.
 My mom bought her first house and we moved just around the corner from the house we were sharing as a family when my parents first separated.
 She was my current age at the time.
 This house, though a symbol of freedom and independence for my mom, is where I have the most intense memories of the loss of my father.

 He would show up on Sundays in a little gray station wagon and take us for a few hours.
 At first, my older sister, who was now in high school, came with us.
 Until she didn’t.
-Then he would come pick my little sister and I up.
+Then he would come to pick my little sister and me up.
 Until he didn’t.
 Never knowing whether he’d be there or not I’d sit in the big front window watching for traffic on our quiet street.
-In warmer months with the windows open I would get excited and jump up to look down the road when I heard the whirring of tires around the distant corner.
+In warmer months with the windows open, I would get excited and jump up to look down the road when I heard the whirring of tires around the distant corner.
 After his own father died, my father seemed to have lost the guidance to BE a father.

 My grief was profound.
 Where once I had thought of myself as “Daddy’s girl” I felt deeply UNspecial when he disappeared.
 I didn’t look much like my mom or my sisters and I felt like I didn’t belong much of the time.
 I was hurt and angry.
 I acted out at the expense of my sisters, to whom I am deeply sorry for adding to their pain.
 I’d shut myself in rooms and my mom and teenage sister would struggle to push back against my strength that was powered by confusion.